Omega-3 fatty acids have various benefits for your body and brain.

-They also contain high amounts of other nutrients, including riboflavin, folate, vitamin K, magnesium and potassium (24).
+They are also a good source of other nutrients, including riboflavin, folate, vitamin K, magnesium, and potassium (

-Keep in mind that foods 1–8 contain the omega-3 fats EPA and DHA, which are found in some animal foods, seafood and algae.
+Keep in mind that sections 1–8 discuss foods that contain the omega-3 fats EPA and DHA, which are found in some animal foods, seafood, and algae.

-Conversely, foods 9–12 contain the omega-3 fat ALA, which is inferior to the other two.
-You can read more about the different types of omega-3 fats in this article.
+Conversely, sections 9–12 handle foods that provide the omega-3 fat ALA, which is inferior to the other two.

-Although not as high in omega-3 as the foods listed above, there are many other foods that contain decent amounts of omega-3 fatty acids.
+Although not as high in omega-3 as the foods above, many other foods contain decent amounts.

-As you can see, getting plenty of omega-3s from whole foods should be relatively easy.
+As you can see, it’s relatively easy to obtain plenty of omega-3s from whole foods.

-However, if you don’t eat much of these foods and think you may be lacking in omega-3s, then check out this omega-3 supplement guide.
+However, if you don’t eat many of these foods and think you may be lacking in omega-3s, consider taking omega-3 supplements.